-The standard configuration of the phyCORE-ADuC812 is equipped with 128 kByte of external RAM and 128 kByte of external Flash.
-During runtime the RAM will be addressable at 0x0000 to 0xFFFF.
-The user bank (bank 1, FA[18..15] = 0010b) will be addressable at 0x0000 to 0xFFFF.
-This default runtime memory model requires no additional linker settings because both RAM and Flash start at 0x0000.
-This is also the default start address of the linkers segment types.
+The standard configuration of the CANmodul-592 is equipped with 32 kByte of external RAM and 128 kByte of external Flash.
+During runtime the RAM will be addressable at 0x0100 to 0x7FFF (0x0000 to 0x00FF is occupied by the on-chip CAN controller).
+The Flash user bank (bank 1, FA[18..15] = 0010b) will be addressable at 0x0000 to 0xFFFF.
+This default runtime memory model requires an additional linker setting concerning the XDATA start address because the external RAM starts at 0x0100.
+This is done within the BL51 Code Banking Linker options of the Keil tool chain.
+In contrast, no additional linker setting is needed for the CODE start address because the Flash starts at 0x0000.
+This is also the default start address of the linkers CODE segment type.

 Since you can not define any end address, you should always ensure that the size of the segments fits within the available size of the mounted memory devices.
-For instance all XDATA segments should end below 0x7FFF if a 32 kByte RAM device mounted on the phyCORE-ADuC812.
-We recommend generation of a .m51 map file for your project and inspection of the memory map information within this file.
+For instance all XDATA segments should end below 0x7FFF if a 32 kByte RAM device mounted on the CANmodul-592.
+We recommend generation of a \.m51 map file for your project and inspection of the memory map information within this file.